Multilateral Investment Guarantee Agency: History

 In 2000, MIGA paid its first insurance claim since the agency's founding.

 In 2001, MIGA's issuance of new investment guarantees grew to $2 billion.
 The agency launched its Small Investment Program in 2005 in an effort to promote investment among small and medium enterprises.
 That same year, MIGA set up its Afghanistan Investment Guarantee Facility in an effort to promote FDI into Afghanistan.

 In 2007, MIGA issued investment guarantees for a Djibouti port, marking its first support in the form of Islamic finance.
 The agency also launched PRI-Center.com (now no longer active) as a portal for information on political risk management and investment insurance, which also contained its FDI information services.

 In 2009, the Board of Directors enacted changes to MIGA's operating procedures and authorized coverage for default of sovereign financial obligations.
 The agency also launched an annual publication titled World Investment and Political Risk which reports on trends in worldwide investment and corporate perceptions of prospects and risk, as well as shifts in the political risk insurance industry.

 Although once dominated by large public and multilateral underwriters, private insurance firms accounted for approximately half of the political risk insurance market in 2007.
 As a result, MIGA has paid closer attention to exceptionally risky countries that have little appeal to foreign investors, and has insured projects among nations in the global south.

 MIGA conducted a survey in 2010 which showed that political risk is the most important deterrent of long-term foreign direct investment in developing countries, even more than economic uncertainty and poor public infrastructure.

 MIGA's Council of Governors amended the agency's convention in 2010 in an attempt to improve the organization's effectiveness by expanding the range of investments eligible for political risk insurance.

 Governance

 MIGA is governed by its Council of Governors which represents its member countries.
 The Council of Governors holds corporate authority, but primarily delegates such powers to MIGA's board of directors.
 The Board of Directors consists of 25 directors and votes on matters brought before MIGA.
 Each director's vote is weighted in accordance with the total share capital of the member nations that director represents.
 MIGA's board is stationed at its Washington, D.C. headquarters where it meets regularly and oversees the agency's activities.
-The agency's Executive Vice President directs its overall strategy and manages its daily operations.
+The agency is led by its Executive Vice President, who directs its overall strategy and manages its daily operations, having continuously been a Japanese national since its founding.
 As of 16 December 2019, Hiroshi Matano serves as Executive Vice President of MIGA.